Enterprise-CMCS/macpro-mdct-qmr/README.md

 1. Select the "Role Request" tile
 1. Select "Medicaid Data Collection Tool (MDCT) Quality Measures Reporting (QMR)" from the "Select an Application" drop-down list
 1. Select the appropriate user role
-   - Note: An account can only be associated with one role.
-If you need to have multiple roles (Ex: state user and admin) you will need to create multiple accounts.
+   - **Note:** An account can only be associated with one role.
+If you need to have multiple roles (i.e., State User and Admin User) you will need to create multiple accounts.
 1. Watch for an email confirming your role request submission
-1. View and agree to the terms of service.
+1. View and agree to the Terms of Service.
 Click the "Next" button.
 1. Complete the Remote Identity Proofing (RIDP) form.
 Click the "Next" button.
 1. Answer the RIDP questions as applicable.
 Click "Verify".
 1. Select the applicable role attributes via the drop-down lists.
 Then click "Review Request".